 The ultrasound sensor on my Nest Mini isn’t working

 The Nest Mini has a setting that allows you to enable ultrasound sensing.
 This detects when you come near the speaker, turning on the music controls when you draw closer while showing alternative LED information when you are farther away.
 However, people sometimes find the ultrasound sensors just aren’t responding to their presence, no matter how they approach.

 First, Google warns that other appliances throughout your home can emit ultrasound vibrations that interfere with the Mini’s sensors.
 Try to move the Mini to an isolated spot, and see if the sensors seem to work better there — it could just be a location issue.

 Second, this feature currently seems very buggy.
 There are many complaints about it not working at all.
 It looks like one of those situations where waiting for a patch update may be necessary to fully resolve the issue.

 Nest Mini won’t play my kid’s games anymore

 Nest Mini has the ability to play a variety of audio-based games and trivia (we even have some ideas for you here), including some great games for kids.
-If your kids have discovered some of their game commands no longer work, it’s probably a licensing issue on Google’s end, and there’s not really anything you can do about it.
+That’s a convenient perk for any parent, but what happens if your kids discover that some of their game commands no longer work?
+Unfortunately, there’s a good chance that it’s probably a licensing issue on Google’s end, and there’s not really anything you can do about it.